-• The Diocese of Niagara does not have a short-term disability plan, but instead we have a Supplemental Unemployment Benefit [SUB] Plan with Employment Insurance (EI).
-It is activated if an employee is eligible for and is receiving EI benefits for any of the following reasons: illness/injury, maternity/parental leave or compassionate care.
-[Cf. paragraphs below] Under this SUB-plan, the employer will top up what an employee receives from EI up to the limit of 95% of salary (net pay, inclusive of stipend and housing) for up to 17 weeks (119 days).
+• The Diocese of Niagara does not have a short-term disability plan, but instead we have a SUB Plan with El.
+It is activated if an employee is eligible for and is receiving El benefits for any of the following reasons: illness/injury, maternity/parental leave, or compassionate care.
+[Cf. paragraphs below] Under this SUB-plan, the employer will top up what an employee receives from El up to the limit of 95% of salary (net pay, inclusive of stipend and housing) for up to 17 weeks (119 days).
 Where a parish is the church employer, the parish will be responsible for the top up.
-The employer is responsible for continuing to pay the employer's share of premiums for employment benefits during the period of short-term disability.
+The employer is responsible for continuing to pay the employee's share of premiums for employment benefits during the period of short-term disability.
 The employee is responsible for the employee's share of premiums.